tsudalab/ChemTS-torch/README.md

 ## Train a RNN generative model

+Two pretrained models are provided in the `pretrained/` folder.
+They are trained on the 250k ZINC data with SMILES and SELFIES, respectively.

-Use following steps to train a custom RNN molecule generative model:
+You can also follow the steps to train a custom RNN molecule generative model:

 1. Prepare a molecule data file in smiles format.
 2. Prepare a configuration file to set parameters for training the model.